aarnphm/distributed-deployment-ml/NOTES.md

 ## <b>Notes from NVIDIA docker container</b>

+web ui -> choose a higher level api -> if not then we structure way to use lower api

+overwrite

+proposal for docker images

 recent updates from systemd re-architecture broke `nvidia-docker`, refers to [#1447](https://github.com/NVIDIA/nvidia-docker/issues/1447).
 This issue is confirmed to be in the [patched](https://github.com/NVIDIA/nvidia-docker/issues/1447#issuecomment-760189260) for **future releases**.